swapnil-sarda/Projects/README.md

 I have setup a gmail account and used the GMAIL API to send reports via email.
 One click distribution is a shiny library feature.

-Dataset "World Happiness Index" is taken from Kaggle, which details various parameters and world ranking of the countries.
-Visualisations are made for this report.
+Dataset "World Happiness Index" is taken from Kaggle, which details various parameters which contributes to happiness and world ranking of the countries.

+A very basic layout is attached.